Points on $\operatorname{SO}(3)$ with low logarithmic energy: Collections of points on and the associated energy on

 is conditionally strictly positive definite.
-Then, from \cite[Theorem 6.2.1]{BorodachovHardinSaff2019}, the uniform measure on $\S^2$ is the unique minimizer for the $K$-energy, justifying the convenience of the different sequences of spherical points described in the introduction to this section.
+Then, from \cite[Theorem 6.2.1]{BorodachovHardinSaff2019}, the uniform measure on $\S^2$ is the unique minimizer for the associated $K$-energy.
+This justifies the convenience of the different sequences of spherical points described at the beginning of this section.